r-dube/solarwinds/docs/_posts/2021-01-06-microsoft-news.md

 * Documented the handover from SUNBURST (the original malware) to TEARDROP or RAINDROP a secondary malware that eventually loads Cobalt Strike; UNC2452 separated the loading of Cobalt Strike from SUNBURST (and Orion) to reduce the probability of a defender detecting SUNBURST
 * Noted various elements of operarational security demonstrated by UNC2452

+#### Feb 18, 2021 [^msft20210218], [^bleeping20210218]
+* Confirmed that UNC2452 downloaded code for components of Azure, Intune (mobile device manager), and Exchange (no repository was fully downloaded)
+* Indicated that UNC2452 searched for secrets and keys stored inside the code
+* Declared that Microsoft policies prohibit storing secrets and keys inside source code; confirmed that attacker did not find any secrets or keys in the code

 ### References
 [^msft20201213]: [https://msrc-blog.microsoft.com/2020/12/13/customer-guidance-on-recent-nation-state-cyber-attacks/](https://msrc-blog.microsoft.com/2020/12/13/customer-guidance-on-recent-nation-state-cyber-attacks/)